USEPA/CRACMM/docs/_sources/sphinx/README.md.txt

     * [sphinx-new-tab-link](https://github.com/ftnext/sphinx-new-tab-link/tree/main) is a package that acts as a Sphinx extension.
 It allows all external links within Sphinx docuentation to open in a new tab instead of overwriting the current tab.

     Once these installations are complete, your Python environment should now be set up to run Sphinx correctly on the CRACMM repository!
-To build the HTML for the CRACMM website, continue to the [next section](#process-to-build-html).
+If your fork of the CRACMM repository on Atmos is not up to date with the latest version, continue to the [next section](#repository-setup) before learning how to build HTML.
+If you are ready to build HTML, click [here](#process-to-build-html) to learn how.

     To return to the Table of Contents, click [here](#table-of-contents).

+## Repository Setup
+If you do not have a fully updated fork of the USEPA/CRACMM repository with all the latest changes, and you would like to update one or more of the HTML pages on the CRACMM website, follow the steps below.

+1. In the case that you do not have a personal fork of the repository at all, make a fork on GitHub now.
+Then, clone your fork of the GitHub repository to Atmos using the following commands:
+    ```
+    cd <path of directory for repository storage>
+    git clone <repository SSH key>
+    cd <name of repository>
+    ```
+    You should now be in the root directory of your remote fork of the CRACMM repository.

+2. Next, once you are in your repository on Atmos, you need to make sure that all branches are up to date, not just `main`.
+To do this, enter the following commands:
+    ```
+    git remote add epacracmm_repo git@github.com:USEPA/CRACMM.git
+    git fetch epacracmm_repo
+    git switch main
+    git merge epacracmm_repo/main
+    git switch CRACMMdocs
+    #if there is no branch called "CRACMMdocs" yet, try this:
+    git switch -c CRACMMdocs
+    git merge epacracmm_repo/CRACMMdocs
+    ```
+    Your main and CRACMMdocs branches should now be identical to that of USEPA/CRACMM.

+3. If you have made additional changes on your remote CRACMM repository beyond where USEPA/CRACMM's current version that you just merged, merge the changes into the `main` branch of your local repository.
+To do this, enter the following commands:
+    ```
+    git switch main
+    git merge origin main
+    ```

+4. If you would like to add any additional changes to the repository, now is the time to make those changes on Atmos.

+If you still would like to update the CRACMM website's HTML and you already have a Python environment set up to run Sphinx, click [here](#process-to-build-html) to continue.
+Otherwise, click continue to the [next section](#environment-setup) to prepare your Python environment.

 ## Process to Build HTML
+The steps to produce HTML for the CRACMM GitHub Pages site are explained below.
+These instructions assume that you already have a personal fork of the CRACMM repository that is up to date with the lastest version of all files within the repository.
+If you do not, click [here](#repository-setup).

 When changes are made to the main branch of the CRACMM repository, new HTML will need to be generated in order to stay up to date with the latest version.
 This is true regardless of whether the changes are made to markdown files used for documentation, or any file that could be downloaded directly via link anywhere on the website.
 In other words, HTML should ALWAYS be rebuilt every time a change is made to a file within the repository, regardless of how small of a change it is.
 Of course, this is only true of when you would would like the changes to propgate to the website for the user to see.
-The steps to produce HTML for the CRACMM GitHub Pages site are explained here:

 1. Starting in your home directory (`~/`) on Atmos, activate your environment for running Sphinx on the CRACMM repository by using the command:
     ```